Parnassus plays: Authorship

 It is not known who wrote them or if they were all the work of one person.
 John Day was suggested as a possible author by Bolton Corney in 1868, based on a copy of the 1606 quarto, on which was hand-written, "To my Lovinge Smallocke J: D:", and also based on Corney's comparison of the handwriting, and on personal connections that Day had as a Cambridge man.
 But the suggestion has had little support.

 Some clues to the author's identity are offered in the prologue to the second play, The Return from Parnassus, but they are not enough to make an identification.
 Whoever the author was, the plays indicate that he was intelligent, observant and well read.
-The author appears to have included a self-portrait in the guise of the character "Judicio", who appears in third play and comments on a number of contemporary poets.
+The author may have included a self-portrait in the character "Judicio".
+Judicio appears in the third play and comments on a number of contemporary poets.

 Dating

 The three pieces were evidently performed at Christmas of different years, not later than Christmas 1602, because of the references to Queen Elizabeth I, who died in March 1603.
 The first play, Pilgrimage to Parnassus can not have been written earlier than 1598, because it mentions books that were not printed until that year.
 The prologue of the third play, The Return from Parnassus: Or the Scourge of Simony, states that that play had been written for the preceding year, so the year 1601 seems credible for the writing of the last play of the trilogy.